clearbold/flightdeck/README.md

-# dispatchwire
-DispatchWire Email Platform
+# DispatchWire Email Platform

 An HTML email development toolset with bigger aspirations.

-DispatchWire supports basic personalization tag swapping, inlining styles, and sending test emails.
+DispatchWire supports HTML email development workflow.
 It runs as a PHP website on a localhost URL.

+### Features

+* Test emails via Mandrill
+* Inlining of CSS styles via Preflight
+* Basic personalization tag swapping - More to come!
+* Reusable code snippets
+* Use your desktop editor/IDE of choice

 ### How It Works